SmartTokenLabs/TokenScript/doc/design_paper.md

 # Assets

 In TBML terminology, an asset is something that can be owned and has value.
 This is a broad definition of asset.
 It doesn't require, like the finanical assets, that an asset produces a return, or is anticipated to.

-This makes it possible for things like friendship to be defined as an asset.
+Attestations are like Tokens except that they are not transferrable, or, if a smart contract rules that they accept an attestation being transferred, it is rendered invalid after the transfer.
+This makes it possible for things like friendship to be defined in a way similiar to token, and we may as well call such attestations token.
 A token of friendship would be a signed message from someone, recognising some other as a friend, and it would be an asset in TBML terminology.
 Apparently a token of friendship from Michael Jackson can be of high value, especially since he cannot produce any more of these tokens, but even a humble token like "Friend of Weiwu" has some value.
 It, for example, allows a friend of Weiwu to sign a delivery recipt for him, or allows such a friend to get a mate-rate for signing up in the same dojo Weiwu practises in.
 There is even a neat trick, which, by using secret sharing protocols, having Weiwu's friendship token allows one to learn common friends shared with Weiwu.
 Notice that this definition does not require the asset to be a blockchain token, nor that it even exist on the blockchain.
 More on that in the latter chapter "attestation".

-Assets can have financial value and utility value.
+Assets and attestations (tokens in general) can have financial value and utility value.

 Examples of Assets with financial value: